pscholl/grtool/doc/score.md

 ## Using the Event Analysis Diagram

- For continous AR the classical statistic measure can be misleading.
+ For continuous AR the classical statistic measure can be misleading.
 Ward et.al. proposed additional error measures which allow for a clearer picture of error on an event instead of frame level.
 These errors can include fragmentation, i.e. when multiple predictions (separated by NULL predictions) split the same ground truth label sequence:

     echo "NULL NULL
     > label NULL